 In 1945 after the building was remodeled, Hansen’s changed its name to Wedgwood Tavern.
 Soon other businesses followed suit, though there was some controversy over whether to spell it “Wedgwood” or WedgEwood.”

 After World War Two ended in 1945, residential construction accelerated to meet the demand for housing of returning veterans, and there was a boom in growth and development in northeast Seattle.
 As of the 1940s vast tracts of undeveloped land were still available in what is now Wedgwood.
-Albert Balch kept acquiring land and building more and more sections of houses, some of them numbered Wedgwood #2, 3, 4, 5, and some with names like Wedgwood Park and Eastwood.
+Developer Albert Balch kept acquiring land and building more and more sections of houses, some of them numbered Wedgwood #2, 3, 4, 5, and some with names which included the Wedgwood reference, such as Wedgwood Rock and Wedgwood Park.

 In a Balch development south of NE 75th Street between 25th to 30th Avenues NE, the neighborhood group called itself the WedgEwood Rock Community Club.
 In June 1956, this club with 170 members requested to merge with the main Wedgwood group.
 (See the letter of request at the end of this blog post.)
 It was at this point that the Wedgwood Community Club sat down to define “what is Wedgwood.”
 The Club then set boundaries of recognition for the neighborhood at NE 95th Street on the north and NE 75th Street on the south – leaving out the Rock-dwellers.
 Therefore, Wedgwood Rock is in Ravenna.

-Why did the Wedgwood Community Cub set its boundaries at NE 75th to 95th Streets?
+Why did the Wedgwood Community Club set its boundaries at NE 75th to 95th Streets?

 Wedgwood Elementary School, 2720 NE 85th Street, opened in September 1953 and was officially named in April 1954 – even though there was no school building yet.
 The all-portables school had to wait for their building to be completed, but there was no delay in choosing a name.
 Balch’s Wedgwood housing developments surrounded the school site (in fact, the School District had taken part of Balch’s Wedgwood #4 plat) and with businesses, churches and a community club named Wedgwood, that name was the most obvious choice.
 The new name, Wedgwood, represented a hopeful new era of community growth with young families, leaving behind the dreary years of World War Two with its fears and deprivations.